PixelStudios138/9CT-Task-3/PROJECT_DEVELOPMENT.md

 Postconditions:

-User has viewed and/or interacted with the data.
+User has viewed the data.

-Any valid updates are saved by the system.
+Any new charts are saved by the system.

-Data remains available for further queries or analysis.
+Data and charts remains available for further queries or analysis.

 ## Phase 2
 ### Current Information